-Concrete is the second most widely used material globally, surpassed only by water.
-Portland cement was traditionally used as a binding material in concrete with India producing over 502 million tons of cement in 2018.
-However, cement production poses significant environmental challenges, contributing approximately 8% of global greenhouse gas emissions, primarily CO2 (Shobeiri et al., 2001).
+Concrete is the world's second most commonly used material, second only to water.
+Traditionally, Portland cement has been utilized as the primary binding material in concrete, with India producing over 502 million tons of cement in 2018.
+However, cement production poses significant environmental challenges, contributing approximately 8% of global greenhouse gas emissions, primarily CO2 (Shobeiri et al., 2021).
 Additionally, the process depletes natural resources and generates pollution, threatening ecological sustainability.
 Given the finite availability of natural resources, sustainable alternatives are imperative.
-Meanwhile, industrial solid wastes such as fly ash, slag and rice husk ash present a viable opportunity.
+Meanwhile, industrial solid wastes such as flyash rice husk ash and slag present a viable opportunity.
 India annually generates 200 million tonnes of fly ash from thermal power plants and 20 million tonnes of slag from steel production facilities (Imtiaz et al., 2020).
-These by-products, often disposed of on arable land, exacerbate environmental pollution due to their limited utilization (Qadi et al., 2022).
+These by-products, often disposed of on arable land, exacerbate environmental pollution due to their limited utilization (Qaidi et al., 2022).
 Traditionally, Ordinary Portland Cement (OPC) and Portland Pozzolana Cement (PPC) have been the primary binding agents in concrete, but their production significantly contributes to greenhouse gas emissions.
 To mitigate this, the substitution of OPC with sustainable materials is essential.
 The escalating demand for cement, driven by India's infrastructure growth, has intensified the need for environmentally friendly alternatives.
-Promising options include alkali-activated cement, calcium sulfoaluminate cement, magnesium oxy-carbonate cement (carbon-negative cement) and supersulfated cement, which offer comparable or superior performance to OPC while incorporating substantial amounts of industrial waste (Shi et al., 2002).
-As coal-based thermal power plants supplied nearly 70% of India's energy demand in the last decade, exploring these alternatives is critical for reducing the environmental footprint of the cement industry (Ahmed et al., 2014).
+Promising options include alkali-activated cement, calcium sulphoaluminate cement, magnesium oxy-carbonate cement (carbon-negative cement) and supersulfated cement, which offer comparable or superior performance to OPC while incorporating substantial amounts of industrial waste (Imbabi et al., 2012).
+As coal-based thermal power plants supplied nearly 70% of India's energy demand in the last decade, exploring these alternatives is critical for reducing the environmental footprint of the cement industry (Volaitiy et al., 2025).

-34 The incremental production of fly ash (FA) from 1996-1997 to 2019-2020 in India is shown in Fig 1.1, while its use across different industries is depicted in Fig 1.2.
+The incremental production of Fly Ash (FA) from 1996-1997 to 2019-2020 in India is shown in Fig. 1.1, while its use across different industries is depicted in Fig. 1.2.
 In 2019-2020, the generated food waste amounted to around 201.8 million tons, of which only about 62% was used across different industries, while the remainder was disposed of in landfills.
 The treatment of a substantial volume of unutilized fly ash is a significant barrier for solid waste management.
 Consequently, there is significant apprehension regarding greenhouse gas emissions, particularly CO2 emissions from the cement manufacturing industry, driven by a substantial rise in cement demand within the construction sector.
 Simultaneously, the increase in fly ash generation and its management presents a pressing environmental concern.
 In this regard, geopolymers technology offers a viable alternative binder to Portland cement for the building industry.
-Geopolymers technology addresses the disposal of fly ash while simultaneously decreasing CO2 emissions from the cement industry, therefore contributing to environmental preservation.
+Geopolymer technology addresses the disposal of fly ash while simultaneously decreasing CO2 emissions from the cement industry, therefore contributing to environmental preservation.
 The cement production business generates around 1.35 billion tons of greenhouse gas emissions yearly, accounting for roughly 7% of total anthropogenic greenhouse gas emissions released into the atmosphere (Malhotra 2002; Central Electricity Authority (CEA) Report 2021).

-Fig 1.1: Generation and Usage of fly ash in India during the period 1996-1997 to 2019-2020 (Central Electricity Authority (CEA) Report 2021)
+Fig. 1.1: Generation and usage of fly ash in India during the period 1996-1997 to 2019-2020 [Central Electricity Authority (CEA) Report 2021]

-Fig 1.2: Modes of utilization of fly ash in India during 2019-2020 (Central Electricity Authority (CEA) Report 2021)
+Fig. 1.2: Modes of utilization of fly ash in India during 2019-2020 [Central Electricity Authority (CEA) Report 2021]